I like the look of this vintage buffet makeover with a stripped top and a painted body.

 When I first painted it, I regretted painting it.
 It had no “umphf” to it.

-I tried to re-use the old knobs after wiping them with some gold Rub n’ Buff, but they ended up looking like a nipple.
+I tried to re-use the old knobs after wiping them with some gold Rub n’ Buff, which can easily change the color of old knobs and pulls (especially if they’re tarnished), but these old knobs ended up looking like a nipple.
 HA!

 And the color of the knobs was all wrong.